mysmartbus/images_findpip/README.md

 Script default is to return grayscale (a.k.a black & white) pictures even if the source image is in color.

+Has no effect if the source image is in grayscale.

 ## Special URLs

 Special URLs allow the client to retrieve a help/description file and the scripts version number.
-You do not need to redirect the scripts output when using these special URLs.
+You do not need to redirect the output of these URLs unless you want to save the output to a text file.

 http://helpme
 Returns a text file containing instructions on how to use this script and the scripts version number.